ninojb/nino-base/README.md

 # Description
 Schema repository.
 The aim of this repo is to list all object, fields, layouts for my dev environment and should replicate a package-based development model.

-Hi.
-I'm just wondering if I can book a hotel for my pet Kira

-January 25th to 27th

 ---
 # Instructions on setting up the project